LNW-80

-The LNW-80, released in 1982, is the first computer built by LNW Research.
+The LNW-80, released in 1982, is the first computer built by LNW Research Corporation (later known as LNW Computers).
 The computer is 100% compatible with the Tandy TRS-80 Model 1, but has some hardware enhancements.
 Most notable are the high-resolution color graphics, which could also be used for an 80×24 screen, with a special software driver (TRS-80 is 64×16, while 80×24 is the screen size most CP/M software needed).
-Other enhancements were high processor speed (4 MHz), color support, and optionally, CP/M support.
+Other enhancements were high processor speed (Z-80A at 4 MHz), color support, and optionally, CP/M support.
 The LNW-80 was also sold as a kit.

 The LNW supported four screen modes: